Fastball (band): 2015-2017: "Bad Things" and Step Into Light

 In mid-September 2017, the band played a living room concert at the home of Los Angeles–based comic Chet Wild following a nearly year-long Twitter campaign (#FastballAtChets).
 The concert raised $12,500 via Indiegogo to assist with Hurricane Harvey relief efforts.
-Several attendees at the concert took part in the filming of the video for "Best Friend" earlier that day, directed by Nigel Dick.
+Several attendees at the concert took part in the filming of the video for "Best Friend" earlier that day, once again directed by Nigel Dick.